ssneo/ades/README.txt

 2023 June:
-The goal of this code is to provide a few simple functions that will allow an observer easily output ADES XML format for the submission of astrometry observations to the Minor Planet Center.
+The goal of this code is to provide a few simple functions that will allow an observer to easily output ADES XML format for the submission of astrometry observations to the Minor Planet Center.